 - freshly ground black pepper to taste

-- Prep: Heat the oven to 350° F. Grease a two-quart square or round pan with half the oil, or line with parchment paper for easy cleanup.
+- Prep: Heat the oven to 350° F. Grease a two-quart square or rectangular pan with half the oil, or line with parchment paper for easy cleanup (see notes).

 - Cook the noodles: Fill a large pot with water, bring to a boil, add the rest of the oil and a little salt and cook the lasagna noodles al dente according to the package's directions.
 Then, carefully drain the noodles in a colander and place them in a large bowl filled with enough cold water just to cover them.